 Fabric and Textile Pests

 Fabric and Textile pests are insects that damage fabric and paper products.
 The three main fabric pests we deal with on a daily basis include silverfish, clothes moths and carpet beetles.
+For effective pest control solutions for Fabric and Textile pests, call the Pest Control Melbourne experts at Dawson’s Australia.

 Clothes moth consumes wool, fur, silk and hair.
 If left untreated, clothes moth infestations can decimate entire wardrobes.
 Clothes moths should not be confused with stored product pest or food infesting moths.
 Clothes moths prefer the cover of darkness and do not typically fly to lights.